 Sept.
-11, 2001: Local ironworker Paul Pursley spent 10 weeks at “Ground Zero” following attack.
-His major complaint in the years following concerned his inability to get correct, and affordable, treatment due to the costs involved, costs that Congress has yet to cover fully almost 18 years later.
-John Stewart gave an impassioned plea for the zillionth time today to help out first responders like Paul Pursley.
-Rep. Duncan Hunter (R-Vapeville) has lots of time to try to get war criminal Eddie Gallagher released into the general population.
-As for Hunter’s constituent Paul Pursley, nary a word.
-(UPDATE: A congressional subcommittee Wednesday, June 12, 2019 agreed to add funding to the 9/11 First Responders fund, thanks in no small part to Stewart’s impassioned testimony Tuesday.)
+11, 2001: Local ironworker Paul Pursley spent 10 weeks at “Ground Zero” following the terrorist attack.
+His major complaint in the years following concerned his inability to get correct, and affordable, treatment due to the costs involved, costs that Congress finally agreed to add funding to the 9/11 First Responders fund almost 18 years later.

 “Ironworkers worked every day,” Pursley said.
 “We went on 12-hour shifts starting at 6 (a.m.) or 7 (a.m.)
 The more iron we cut up, the more firemen we could find.
 But we only found parts; a hand, a leg, a torso, never a complete body.
 We found parts from 650 people.
 You thought you would find somebody alive at first, but we never did…